Sabra and Shatila massacre: Lead-up events

 Following the assassination of Lebanese Christian President Bachir Gemayel, the Phalangists sought revenge.
-By noon on 15 September, Sabra and Shatila had been surrounded by the IDF, which set up checkpoints at the exits and entrances, and used a number of multi-story buildings as observation posts.
-Amongst them was the seven-story Kuwaiti embassy which, according to TIME magazine, had "an unobstructed and panoramic view" of Sabra and Shatila.
+By noon on 15 September, Sabra and Shatila had been surrounded by the IDF, which set up checkpoints at the exits and entrances, and used several multi-story buildings as observation posts.
+Amongst them was the seven-story Kuwaiti embassy which, according to Time magazine, had "an unobstructed and panoramic view" of Sabra and Shatila.
 Hours later, IDF tanks began shelling Sabra and Shatila.

 The following morning, 16 September, the sixth IDF order relating to the attack on West Beirut was issued.
 It specified: "The refugee camps are not to be entered.
 Searching and mopping up the camps will be done by the Phalangists/Lebanese Army".

 According to Linda Malone of the Jerusalem Fund, Ariel Sharon and Chief of Staff Rafael Eitan met with Phalangist militia units and invited them to enter Sabra and Shatila, claiming that the PLO was responsible for Gemayel's assassination.
 The meeting concluded at 15:00 on 16 September.

 Shatila had previously been one of the PLO's three main training camps for foreign fighters and the main training camp for European fighters.
 The Israelis maintained that 2,000 to 3,000 terrorists remained in the camps, but were unwilling to risk the lives of more of their soldiers after the Lebanese army repeatedly refused to "clear them out."
 No evidence was offered for this claim.
 There were only a small number of forces sent into the camps and they suffered minimal casualties.
 Two Phalangists were wounded, one in the leg and another in the hand.
 Investigations after the massacre found few weapons in the camps.
 Thomas Friedman, who entered the camps on Saturday, mostly found groups of young men with their hands and feet bound, who had been then lined up and machine-gunned down gang-land style, not typical he thought of the kind of deaths the reported 2,000 terrorists in the camp would have put up with.